-Take a behind the scenes tour of Mardi Gras World in New Orleans with me.
-You’ll learn all about Mardi Gras and see how the colorful parade floats and props from the most legendary Krewes are built!
+Take a behind the scenes tour of Mardi Gras World in New Orleans … you’ll learn all about Mardi Gras and see how the colorful parade floats from the most legendary Krewes are built!

 This post contains affiliate links.